Rabbi Yoseph Y. Groner (Rabbi Yossi Groner)

 Rabbi Shlomo Cohen

 Rabbi Shlomo Cohen is a graduate of the Rabbinical College of America in Morristown, New Jersey, and continued his education at the Landow Yeshiva in Miami Beach, Florida.
 He received his rabbinic ordination from the Central Lubavitch Yeshiva in Brooklyn, New York.
 Born in Lansing, Michigan, Rabbi Cohen moved as a child to the Pittsburgh area and studied at yeshiva schools through high school.
 He has been involved in Jewish outreach activities at summer camps in Pittsburgh and Toronto, Ontario.
 Rabbi Cohen's wife Yiska is from Amsterdam, Holland, and they have been living in Charlotte since their arrival in 1995.
-The Cohens have seven children.
+The Cohens have nine children.
 Yiska teaches second grade at Charlotte Jewish Day School.
 After teaching for 13 years at Charlotte Jewish Day School, Rabbi Cohen has shifted to a full time position as the outreach director as well as program coordinator for Lubavitch of NC and Congregation Ohr HaTorah.
 He is very involved in teaching and reaching adults through the world renowned Jewish Learning Institute.

 Rabbi Avrohom Gordon is the administrator, business manager and bookkeeper of

 Ohr HaTorah, as well as for Lubavitch of NC.

 He trained at Yeshivat Tomchei Temimim, Kfar Chabad, Israel, and the Rabbinical College of Canada, Montreal, where he received semicha (rabbinical ordination).